 1. Traffic objective optimizing for Landing Page Views, targeting Lookalike Audiences, experimenting with various Cost Caps.

-2. Conversions objective optimizing for 70% scroll (no Cost Cap) while targeting Lookalike Audiences.
+2. Engagement objective with Website conversion location optimizing for 70% scroll (no Cost Cap) while targeting Lookalike Audiences.

-3. Conversions objective optimizing for 70% scroll (no Cost Cap) while targeting Lookalike Audiences layered with interests.
+3. Engagement objective with Website conversion location optimizing for 70% scroll (no Cost Cap) while targeting Lookalike Audiences layered with interests.

-4. Conversions objective optimizing for 70% scroll (no Cost Cap) while targeting interests only.
+4. Engagement objective with Website conversion location optimizing for 70% scroll (no Cost Cap) while targeting interests only.

-5. Conversions objective optimizing for 2 page views per session while targeting interests only.
+5. Engagement objective with Website conversion location optimizing for 2 page views per session while targeting interests only.

 I’ve written before about how I use custom events to optimize for conversions while focusing on quality traffic.
 That’s what I was doing from campaigns two through five.